FerrousApp/ferrous-temp-web/README.md

 # Ferrous (Temporary Website)

 This is the **temporary website** for **Ferrous**.
-It serves as a placeholder while we continue building and preparing the official Ferrous platform.
+It serves as a placeholder while we continue building and preparing the official Ferrous website.

 ## About Ferrous
 Ferrous is a platform that enables anyone to invest in real-world assets (RWAs) using their local currency — no prior crypto experience required.